mappls-api/mappls-ai-apis/README.md

 Blur it out!

-A API to blur any kind of object on the image.
+An API to blur any kind of object on the image.
 User would give bounding box of the region he/she wants to blur and with it the image he wants the operation to be performed and our latest blurring  API would blur the specified region.
 <br>
 <br>